Sometimes it’s all in your head—but you’re not alone

 Broadly speaking, there are two kinds of ED: physical and psychological.
 Of the former, conditions like diabetes, hypertension, some cancers, and physical trauma can all play a role in the body’s inability to get and maintain an erection.
 But there are perhaps even more mental causes for erectile dysfunction.
 This article will explore five of them.

-Around 3 million Canadians—more than one-in-ten reported—they suffer from mood or anxiety disorders, according to Health Canada.
+Around 3 million Canadians—more than one in ten reported—suffer from mood or anxiety disorders, according to Health Canada.
 More than a quarter say these conditions have had a moderate-to-severe impact on their lives.
 With respect to ED, feelings of anxiousness about being unable to perform sexually is often called “performance anxiety”.
 Erectile dysfunction affects between 5-20% of Canadian men, but its relative commonness doesn’t make it any easier to deal with.
 Experiencing an instance of ED with one sexual partner, and then worrying that it will happen again with another can have a detrimental effect on erectile function.
-Practicing mindfulness and focussing on healthy thought patterns are two strategies for combating performance anxiety as recommended by the National Social Anxiety Center (NSAC).
+Practicing mindfulness and focusing on healthy thought patterns are two strategies for combating performance anxiety, as recommended by the National Social Anxiety Center (NSAC).

 Feelings of embarrassment from an inability to get and maintain an erection can be compounded by feelings of guilt.
 Healthy sex is about having a shared pleasurable experience, and men may feel guilty about being unable to please their partner when erections become hard to come by.
 Communication can play an important role in overcoming feelings of guilt.
 Let your partner know ED is something you’ve experienced and are trying to work through.
 You should also keep in mind that sex doesn’t have to focus exclusively on sexual intercourse—there are other ways to please your partner.

 Anxiety’s close-relative depression can also play an important role in erectile function issues.
 In a study of 64 men, about 40% experienced either depression or anxiety, both of which predated their run-ins with ED.
-It is widely accepted that erectile dysfunction can be caused by depression, and can also lead to depression—a nasty tangle of webs to be sure.
+It is widely accepted that erectile dysfunction can be caused by depression, and can also lead to depression—a nasty tangle of webs, to be sure.
 Adding another complication to an already complex problem, Selective Serotonin Reuptake Inhibitors (SSRIs), a widely-used class of drugs to treat depression, can cause a dulling of genital sensations and a decreased sex drive—both of which can lead to ED.
-Fortunately, erectile dysfunction treatments like Viagra (sildenafil citrate) have been shown to be effective in SSRI-related erectile dysfunction.
+Fortunately, erectile dysfunction treatments l have been shown to be effective in SSRI-related erectile dysfunction.

 Coming face-to-face with erectile dysfunction can put a serious damper on men’s self-esteem.
 A virile man who’s always ready to perform sexually is a picture often painted by traditional perceptions of masculinity.
 And while attitudes might be changing, many men continue to place unrealistic expectations on themselves.
 Like all issues on this list, there’s no quick fix for low-self esteem.
 But it’s important to know that tens of millions (if not hundreds) of men worldwide will experience ED in their life.
 In other words: you’re not alone in this.
-Medications like Viagra, Cialis and Levitra can offer some support in restoring confidence and improving self-esteem by reliably improving erectile function.
+There are prescription medications to treat ED, with great rapport, that can offer some support in restoring confidence and improving self-esteem by reliably improving erectile function.